US virus testing faces new headwind: Lab supply shortages

 “The only way to get through it without testing is to keep the entire country quarantined for the next 18 months” said Dr. Ashish Jha, a Harvard University global health professor.
 “That obviously is untenable.”

-Local hospitals affiliated with Harvard are sending out "SOS emails" searching for swabs to test patients, Jha said.

-South Dakota's public health lab halted testing this week when it ran out of chemicals used for analyzing patient results.
-The lab resumed testing Thursday after getting new shipments, but officials said they can only run about 100 more tests.
-They are prioritizing tests for those who pose the greatest risk of spreading the coronavirus to vulnerable people.
+At this point only 500 swabs are available.
+And the lab only has supplies to last through Tuesday, he reported.

+The Jefferson City lab does only a fraction of the coronavirus testing performed in Missouri, with commercial labs now doing the largest share.
+But Whitmar’s lab is where tests are run on the people most likely to be infected in that state.

-The shortages have risen to the top of state and national agendas, including increasingly urgent communications between governors and federal officials.
+The shortages have become a central concern in increasingly urgent communications among governors and federal officials.

-"Most of my phone calls today have been about swabs," Gov. Gina Raimondo said during a Tuesday news conference.
-"That's our big issue at the moment."
+“Most of my phone calls today have been about swabs,” Gov. Gina Raimondo of Rhode Island said during a Tuesday news conference.
+“That’s our big issue at the moment.”

+The Trump administration's top health official suggested Friday that the “anecdotal” reports of shortages are caused by confusion about how to find alternative supplies.

+“Usually it’s that the lab people do not understand that there are alternative supplies in the marketplace that they are perfectly free to use,” Secretary of Health and Human Services Alex Azar told reporters in a briefing at the White House.
+He said the federal government is purchasing and shipping swabs to states.

+On Friday, New York City health officials directed medical providers to limit COVID-19 testing to people sick enough to require hospitalization, saying wider testing is exhausting supplies of protective equipment.
+The city's health department said unnecessary testing was contributing to a shortage of masks, gowns, collection swabs and other supplies.

-Other supplies are far more specialized.
-The test for coronavirus uses a chemical chain reaction to detect tiny traces of the virus' genetic material and reproduce it many times.
+The coronavirus test uses a chemical chain reaction to detect tiny traces of the virus' genetic material and reproduce it many times.
 State and local health labs follow the technique first developed by the CDC, which calls for a specific genetic kit made by German diagnostic firm Qiagen.
-Labs both in the U.S. and around the globe are reporting shortage of those kits.
+Labs around the globe are reporting shortage of those kits.

 Qiagen said this week it is trying to boost production from normal levels, which are capable of testing 1.5 million patients per month, to amounts that would allow for testing more than 10 million patients by the end of June.